AshishK3197/movie-explorer/README.md

     - `npm start`
 4. Open your browser and navigate to `http://localhost:3000`

+## Note

+This project requires to create a .env file from the given .env.example.
+It will contain the api key for the OMDB API.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.